kubewarden/community/general-technical-questions.md

   - Describe how the project has evaluated which features will be a security risk to users if they are not maintained by the project?

-    N/A
+    By its architectural design, Kubewarden policies being Wasm modules run in a Wasm host.
+This ensures policies can be used more safely even in different levels of maintenance.

 - Cloud Native Threat Modeling

   - Explain the least minimal privileges required by the project and reasons for additional privileges.

-  RBAC roles needed by Kubewarden components are documneted at [Security Hardening - RBAC](https://docs.kubewarden.io/howtos/security-hardening#rbac).
+  RBAC roles needed by Kubewarden components are documented at [Security Hardening - RBAC](https://docs.kubewarden.io/howtos/security-hardening#rbac).

-  Kubewarden is also able to run in a Namspace where the restricted Pod Security Standards are enforced.
+  Kubewarden is also able to run in a Namespace where the restricted Pod Security Standards are enforced.
-  Please refer to the [Security Hardening - Securityy Contexts](https://docs.kubewarden.io/howtos/security-hardening#pod-security-standards) for more information.
+  Please refer to the [Security Hardening - Security Contexts](https://docs.kubewarden.io/howtos/security-hardening#pod-security-standards) for more information.

 - Describe how the project is handling certificate rotation and mitigates any issues with certificates.

   Kubewarden has its own certificate rotation mechanism.
 The CA root and the leaf certificates are both rotated automatically.
-  This is managed by the `kubewarden-controller` component, and it is documented at [Certificate Rotation](https://docs.kubewarden.io/howtos/security-hardening#certificate-rotation).
+  This is managed by the `kubewarden-controller` component, and is documented at [Certificate Rotation](https://docs.kubewarden.io/howtos/security-hardening#certificate-rotation).

 - Describe how the project is following and implementing [secure software supply chain best practices](https://project.linuxfoundation.org/hubfs/CNCF_SSCP_v1.pdf)